LT. COL. DAVE GROSSMAN IS HOSTING HIS OWN SAFETY SEMINAR FOR HOUSES OF WORSHIP.

 He had 400 rounds of ammo on his person.

 350 people were in the sanctuary.
-A sense of excitement was in the air.
-It was the first official Sunday for their new pastor.
+A sense of excitement was in the air - it was the first official Sunday for their new pastor.

 As they sang the offertory hymn, the gunman entered through the main door and shouted "This is War!"
 He then opened fire on the crowd.
 Fifteen of the worshipers were shot; five were killed.

-It is also a tribute to four brave men that raced into the face of gunfire, saving the lives of hundreds of people.
+It is also a tribute to several brave men that raced into the face of gunfire, saving the lives of hundreds of people.
 Thirty years after that tragic day, survivors share their journey to heal.

 Ultimately, Faith Under Fire is a story of faith and hope leading a community out of the depths of despair to the path of forgiveness and restoration and ultimately peace.